harshpujari/randomFiles/serveo_net_setup.md

 Serveo.net is up and running.
 Check their status page or Twitter feed for any outages.
 Your local service is running and accessible on the specified port.
 There are no network restrictions or firewalls blocking the connection.

+### DNS Issues
+If there are DNS resolution issues, try pinging serveo.net to verify connectivity: